chzmnky/TrackballWorks-Loader/README.md

 ## Description

 Due to changes in recent versions of OS X, The Kensington TrackballWorks™ driver no longer starts automatically.
 You can manually start it by opening the TrackballWorks System Preference pane, but who wants to do that every time they start their computer.
 This script bypasses the problem, automatically loading the driver every time you log in.
-Currently this consists of a simple launchctl plist file, but an installer will follow shortly.

 You must install the TrackballWorks™ driver separately, which you can [download here](http://www.kensington.com/kensington/ce/ca/s/1517/trackballworks%E2%84%A2-software-download.aspx).

-## Installing
+## Installation

-1. Copy com.peanuthut.TrackballWorks.load.plist to /Library/LaunchAgents.
+1. Run the installer package.
 2. Reboot.
-(You can probably just log out and back in again - but I'm too lazy to test it.)
 3. Enjoy you renewed status as a (track)baller.
 4. Bug Kensington to update their drivers so we don't need this anymore.

+## Manual Installation

+If for some reason you don't want to use the included installer, you can follow these steps to manually install the loader.

+1. Copy src/com.peanuthut.TrackballWorks.load.plist to /Library/LaunchAgents.
+2. In a terminal window type: "launchctl load /Library/LaunchAgents/com.peanuthut.TrackballWorks.load.plist".
+3. Enjoy you renewed status as a (track)baller.
+4. Bug Kensington to update their drivers so we don't need this anymore.

-## Uninstalling
+## Uninstallation

 1. Delete /Library/LaunchAgents/com.peanuthut.TrackballWorks.load.plist.
 3. Reboot.